ScrapeGraphAI-100k: Dataset for Schema-Constrained LLM Generation: Related work

 \section{Related work}

-Research on web data processing spans three interconnected areas: large-scale corpora for pre-training, content extraction, and structured information extraction.
-We review each in turn to motivate the gap that ScrapeGraphAI-100k fills.
+Research on web data processing spans three connected areas: large-scale corpora for pre-training, content extraction, and structured information extraction.
+We review each in turn to motivate the gap addressed by ScrapeGraphAI-100k.

-\paragraph{Web-Scale Corpora.} Massive datasets derived from Common Crawl~\cite{commoncrawl}, such as C4~\cite{raffel2020exploring} and FineWeb~\cite{penedo2024the}, provide the token volume that powers modern LLMs.
-While the Information Retrieval community has moved toward hybrid resources like Istella22~\cite{10.1145/3477495.3531740}---combining raw text with query-document feature vectors---the web extraction domain lacks a similar unified benchmark.
-Pre-training corpora systematically strip HTML tags, visual layouts, and hierarchical metadata, discarding the very signals needed for structured schema extraction.
-The result is a data ecosystem rich in volume but poor in structural ground truth.
+\paragraph{Web-Scale Corpora.} Large-scale datasets derived from Common Crawl~\cite{commoncrawl}, such as C4~\cite{raffel2020exploring} and FineWeb~\cite{penedo2024the}, provide the token volume that powers modern LLMs.
+While the Information Retrieval community has adopted hybrid resources such as Istella22~\cite{10.1145/3477495.3531740}, which combine raw text with query-document feature vectors, the web extraction domain lacks a comparable unified benchmark.
+Pre-training corpora systematically strip HTML tags, visual layouts, and hierarchical metadata, discarding the structural signals required for schema extraction.
+The resulting data ecosystem is rich in volume but poor in structural ground truth.

-\paragraph{Content Extraction.} To recover some of this lost context, the community has developed benchmarks for Web Content Extraction---isolating the main content of a page from boilerplate (navigation menus, advertisements).
-Evaluation was historically fragmented until Bevendorff et al.~\cite{10.1145/3539618.3591920} consolidated eight human-labeled resources and evaluated 14 extraction systems, finding that heuristic methods often remain competitive with pre-transformer baselines.
+\paragraph{Content Extraction.} To recover some of this lost context, the community has developed benchmarks for Web Content Extraction, the task of isolating the main content of a page from boilerplate (e.g., navigation menus, advertisements).
+Evaluation remained historically fragmented until Bevendorff et al.~\cite{10.1145/3539618.3591920} consolidated eight human-labeled resources and evaluated 14 extraction systems, finding that heuristic methods often remain competitive with pre-transformer baselines.
 More recently, Liu et al.~\cite{liu2025drippertokenefficientmainhtml} introduced WebMainBench, a benchmark of over 7,800 human-annotated pages for token-efficient main-content identification.
 However, WebMainBench targets the HTML-to-text task exclusively, leaving the downstream problem of mapping content to structured schemas unaddressed.